-It becomes a third-degree felony if the incident involved cash, stocks, bonds or anything that the state or federal government issued.
+It becomes a third-degree felony if the incident involves cash, stocks, bonds, or anything the state or federal government issued.
 If your forgery charge doesn’t include the items listed in the descriptions of these two felonies, it may be a Class A misdemeanor.

-Regardless of how serious your charge is, Houston white collar crimes lawyer, Seth Kretzer, can help.
+Regardless of how severe your charge is, Houston white-collar crimes lawyer, Seth Kretzer, can help.
 Call today if you’ve been accused of defrauding a financial institution in Texas.

 Texas Bank Fraud Punishment

 The bank fraud penalty varies depending on the exact charges the accused faces.
-But in general, charges of bank fraud include jail time and fines.
+But in general, punishment for bank fraud includes jail time and fines.